fmor5954/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 ## `POST /connect/token`

-Used when requesting an access token for an onboarded integrator client.
+The token endpoint is when requesting an access token for an onboarded integrator client.

 Headers: